...

 Building a support system for your child within the new school environment is crucial:

 Involving teachers, school counselors, and other staff members in your child’s well-being can provide valuable support.
-These professionals can help monitor your child’s progress and address any issues that may arise.
+Moreover, these professionals can help monitor your child’s progress and address any issues that may arise, ensuring a more comprehensive approach to their education and emotional needs.

 Impact on Extracurricular Activities